suzanamelomoraes/maps-ts/README.md

 This application is part of the "Typescript: The Complete Developer's Guide" course and includes a map that generates random markers based on the latitude and longitude of Users and Companies.

-Please, feel free to contribute with comments, issues or pull requests.
+Please, feel free to contribute with comments, pointing issues or pull requests.

 ### Technologies:
 - Typescript